SVA-SE/MATRIX-dashboards/docs/examples.md

 ### Implementation
 The website is developed entirely with Shiny, a library of web development for the statistical software R. Additionally, we wrote a custom stylesheet in CSS to improve visual appeal and user-friendliness.
 Graphs and maps make use of some specific R libraries (leaflet, fhimaps, fhiplot, ggplot2).
 The automatization of data flow is handled by Sykdomspulsen Analytics, which is an implementation of the generic Sykdomspulsen Core framework (available in the form of an open-source R package).
 It requires a linux server, a database, and a set of container images (i.e. lightweight virtual machines).
 More information can be found [here](https://docs.sykdomspulsen.no/).

+## Denmark

+No dashboard to report.

+## Finland

+No dashboard reported as of yet.

+## Germany

+No dashboard reported as of yet.

+## Netherlands

+No dashboard reported as of yet.

+## Poland

+No dashboard reported as of yet.

 ## Portugal